UnCoqui/TA100-GitFlowWebsite/7_PullRequestReview.md

 - Be aware of negative bias with online communication.
 (If content is neutral, we assume the tone is negative.)
 Can you use positive language as opposed to neutral?
 - It's ok to use emojis to clarify tone.
 Compare "👌 Good job 👍” to “Good job.”
 Obviously, there will be workplace guidelines aoprunf this that you will need to follow.

-## Did you get a Change Request?
+### Did you get a Change Request?
-If someone requested a change to your pull request, navigate to your pull request and open it.
+If someone requested a change to your pull request, navigate to the pull request and open it.
 You can view their change request here:

 <img src="images/pullRequestChange.jpg" width="60%" length="60%">

-Make the requested changes and re-submit.
+Make the requested changes in you local repository and re-submit.
+The pull-request will need another review.

+## Who merges the changes?
+The Team Leader is the only one that can merge pull requests.
+Each organization will have guidelines on merging to the main branch in order to protect it.